cap-js/telemetry/README.md

 ### `telemetry-to-caas`

-Exports traces and metrics to CaaS (Collector as a Service).
+Exports traces, metrics, and logs to CaaS (Collector as a Service).
 CaaS acts as a managed OpenTelemetry Collector that can route telemetry data to downstream backends like SAP Cloud Logging.

 Use via `cds.requires.telemetry.kind = 'to-caas'`.